THE IMPACT EVALUATION

-Monitoring & evaluation and impact measurement serve multiple purposes for us:
+Monitoring & evaluation and impact measurement serve multiple purposes for the program:

 To manage interventions pro-actively

-To track progress of our work and hold ourselves accountable to the impact we achieve
+To track progress of the work and measure the actual impact that is achieved

-To generate further insights into what drives success for continuous learning and refinement of interventions
+To generate further insights into what drives success for the continuous learning and refinement of interventions

 Monitoring: The implementing organizations track attendance of every training session.
 The information is collected by the trainers.
 The information will by consolidated and closely monitored by the program team, so as to be able to quickly identify and respond to challenges and to adjust the program to farmer needs.

-Best Practice Evaluation: To track and better understand how agronomy training drives farmers' Best Practice Adoption.
+Best Practice Evaluation: To track and better understand how agronomy training drives farmers' adoption of agricultural Best Practices.
 Laterite measures the Best Practice Adoption before, during and after the program through extensive surveys and visits.
-To build a harmonized base for the survey, Laterite applies a consistent definition of adoption of both HRNS' and TNS' training program.
-To learn more about Best Practices we train on, please visit "Approach".
-To learn more about the Best Practices covered in the training, or visit the "Library" to access additional materials on the evaluation and definitions.
+To build a harmonized baseline for the survey, Laterite applies a consistent definition of adoption of both HRNS' and TNS' training program.
+To learn more about Best Practices we train on, Please visit "Approach" to learn more about the Best Practices covered in the training, or visit the "Library" to access additional materials on the evaluation and definitions.

-Randomized Controlled Trial: We are accompanying the program with a randomized controlled trial (RCT) to deliver scientific evidence on the impact of agronomy training on smallholders' coffee yield.
+Randomized Controlled Trial: UCAT is also accompanied by a randomized controlled trial (RCT), a scientific assessment of the causal effect that the agronomy has on smallholders' coffee yield.
 The RCT is led by Michael Kremer, Harvard University, and Vivian Hoffmann, IFPRI.
 See below to learn more about the RCT.